OptiComp/OptiComp/docs/docs/Wrappers/WrapperInterface/WrapperInterface.md

 # WrapperInterface

 ## Overview
 The WrapperInterface is the heart of every wrapper in OptiComp.
 It simplifies the creation of wrappers and provides an easy way to use them.
-The WrapperInterface provides two public methods.
+The WrapperInterface provides a few public methods.

 <br>